Gamilaraay language: Dialects

 According to Robert Fuller of the Department of Indigenous Studies at Macquarie University and his colleagues, the Gamilaraay and Euahlayi peoples are a cultural grouping of north and northwest New South Wales (NSW), and the Gamilaraay dialect groups are known as Gamilaraay and Yuwaalaraay, while the Euahlayi (Euayelai) have a similar but distinct language.

 History

 Southern Aboriginal guides led the surveyor John Howe to the upper Hunter River above present-day Singleton in 1819.
 They told him that the country there was "Coomery Roy [=Gamilaraay] and more further a great way", meaning to the north-west, over the Liverpool Ranges.
 This is probably the first record of the name.

-A basic wordlist collected by Thomas Mitchell in February, 1832, is the earliest written record of Gamilaraay.
+A basic wordlist collected by Thomas Mitchell in 1832 is the earliest written record of Gamilaraay.

 Presbyterian missionary William Ridley studied the language from 1852 to 1856.

 Status

 In 2013 Gamilaraay was noted as endangered by Ethnologue, with only 35 speakers left in 2006 (AUSTLANG says 37 at that date), all mixing Gamilaraay and English.
-At the 2011 Census there were 87 speakers recorded and in 2016, 105.
+At the 2011 census there were 87 speakers recorded and in 2016, 105.
+There are no known fluent speakers of the language.